Moonlight-Protocol/provider-platform/docs/database-schema.md

 erDiagram
     users {
         text id PK
-        enum status "UNVERIFIED, APPROVED, PENDING, BLOCKED"
+        enum status "UNVERIFIED, APPROVED, PENDING, BLOCKED" "not null" timestamp created_at "not null, default now"
-        timestamp created_at
-        timestamp updated_at
+        timestamp updated_at "not null, default now"
-        text created_by
+        text created_by "nullable"
-        text updated_by
+        text updated_by "nullable"
-        timestamp deleted_at
+        timestamp deleted_at "nullable"
     }
     accounts {
         text id PK
-        enum type "OPEX, USER"
+        enum type "OPEX, USER" "not null"
-        text user_id FK
+        text user_id FK "not null"
-        timestamp created_at
+        timestamp created_at "not null, default now"
-        timestamp updated_at
+        timestamp updated_at "not null, default now"
-        text created_by
+        text created_by "nullable"
-        text updated_by
+        text updated_by "nullable"
-        timestamp deleted_at
+        timestamp deleted_at "nullable"
     }
     sessions {
         text id PK
-        enum status "ACTIVE, INACTIVE"
+        enum status "ACTIVE, INACTIVE" "not null"
         text jwt_token "nullable"
-        text account_id FK
+        text account_id FK "not null"
-        timestamp created_at
+        timestamp created_at "not null, default now"
-        timestamp updated_at
+        timestamp updated_at "not null, default now"
-        text created_by
+        text created_by "nullable"
-        text updated_by
+        text updated_by "nullable"
-        timestamp deleted_at
+        timestamp deleted_at "nullable"
     }
     challenges {
         text id PK
-        text account_id FK
+        text account_id FK "not null"
-        enum status "VERIFIED, UNVERIFIED"
+        enum status "VERIFIED, UNVERIFIED" "not null"
-        timestamp ttl
+        timestamp ttl "not null"
-        text tx_hash "unique"
+        text tx_hash "unique, not null"
-        text tx_xdr
+        text tx_xdr "not null"
-        timestamp created_at
+        timestamp created_at "not null, default now"
-        timestamp updated_at
+        timestamp updated_at "not null, default now"
-        text created_by
+        text created_by "nullable"
-        text updated_by
+        text updated_by "nullable"
-        timestamp deleted_at
+        timestamp deleted_at "nullable"
     }
     operations_bundles {
         text id PK
-        enum status "PENDING, COMPLETED, EXPIRED"
+        enum status "PENDING, COMPLETED, EXPIRED" "not null" timestamp ttl "not null"
-        timestamp ttl
-        timestamp created_at
+        timestamp created_at "not null, default now"
-        timestamp updated_at
+        timestamp updated_at "not null, default now"
-        text created_by
+        text created_by "nullable"
-        text updated_by
+        text updated_by "nullable"
-        timestamp deleted_at
+        timestamp deleted_at "nullable"
     }
     transactions {
         text id PK
-        enum status "UNVERIFIED, VERIFIED"
+        enum status "UNVERIFIED, VERIFIED" "not null"
-        timestamp timeout
+        timestamp timeout "not null"
-        text ledger_sequence
+        text ledger_sequence "not null"
-        timestamp created_at
+        timestamp created_at "not null, default now"
-        timestamp updated_at
+        timestamp updated_at "not null, default now"
-        text created_by
+        text created_by "nullable"
-        text updated_by
+        text updated_by "nullable"
-        timestamp deleted_at
+        timestamp deleted_at "nullable"
     }
     utxos {
         text id PK
-        text account_id FK
+        text account_id FK "not null"
-        text spent_by_account_id
+        text spent_by_account_id "nullable"
-        text created_at_bundle_id FK
+        text created_at_bundle_id FK "nullable"
-        text spent_at_bundle_id FK
+        text spent_at_bundle_id FK "nullable"
-        timestamp created_at
+        timestamp created_at "not null, default now"
-        timestamp updated_at
+        timestamp updated_at "not null, default now"
-        text created_by
+        text created_by "nullable"
-        text updated_by
+        text updated_by "nullable"
-        timestamp deleted_at
+        timestamp deleted_at "nullable"
     }
     bundles_transactions {
-        text bundle_id PK,FK
+        text bundle_id PK,FK "not null"
-        text transaction_id PK,FK
+        text transaction_id PK,FK "not null"
-        timestamp created_at
+        timestamp created_at "not null, default now"
-        timestamp updated_at
+        timestamp updated_at "not null, default now"
-        text created_by
+        text created_by "nullable"
-        text updated_by
+        text updated_by "nullable"
-        timestamp deleted_at
+        timestamp deleted_at "nullable"
     }

     users ||--o{ accounts : "has"